 As well as creating visual imagery inspired by pitch, timbre, harmony, tempo and rhythm, much of Mark's artwork (or "painted music" as he likes to sometimes call it) contains an element of symmetry or mandala-style design.

-Based in Manchester since 2011, Mark is originally from the East Yorkshire city of Kingston upon Hull where he was first taught to paint in oils by the late Fleetwood artist Keith Sutton.
+Mark is originally from the East Yorkshire city of Kingston upon Hull where he was first taught to paint in oils by the late Fleetwood artist Keith Sutton.